-Roland Ratzenberger was a racing driver from Austria whose career ended with a fatal crash during San Marino Grand Prix at Imola.
-His death was only the beginning of one of the darkest weekends in the history of Formula 1.
+Roland Ratzenberger was a racing driver from Austria whose career ended with a fatal crash during 1994 San Marino Grand Prix at Imola, the same event in which Ayrton Senna lost a life the following day.

-He was born in Salzburg, on 4th of July, 1960.
+Roland Ratzenberger was born in Salzburg, in July 1960.
 Interestingly, Ratzenberger often claimed that he was born in 1962, trying to prolong his career making him younger than he really was.
 The early years of Roland’s career were pretty good: he won titles in the Austrian and Central European Formula Ford Championships which allowed him to appear at the 1985 Formula Ford festival at Brands Hatch where he finished 2nd, while in the following year he won the race.

 Roland stayed in the United Kingdom and participated in the British F3 for two seasons, finishing 12th in both.
 At the same time, Ratzenberger had some good episodes in the WTCC with the Team Schnitzer’s BMW M3.
 Driving the same car for Demon Tweeks team, Ratzenberger also competed in the final rounds of the 1988 BTCC season.

 In 1989, the Austrian finished 3rd overall in the British Formula 3000, but debut at 24 Hours of Le Mans was probably the highlight of the year, despite him failing to finish the race.
 The following two attempts at Le Mans were again unsuccessful, but in 1992, he was runner-up in the C2 class and was 9th overall, sharing the seat of a Toyota 92C-V with Eje Elgh and Eddie Irvine.
 He did even better in 1993, clinching a class win while driving alongside Mauro Martini and Naoki Nagasaka.